loopbackio/loopback.io/pages/zh/lb2/Learn-more.md

 There's so much more to learn about LoopBack!

-LoopBack documentation includes lots of [tutorials and examples](https://docs.strongloop.com/display/zh/Tutorials+and+examples); also read the [StrongLoop blog](http://strongloop.com/strongblog/) for great tips and information.
+LoopBack documentation includes lots of [tutorials and examples](https://docs.strongloop.com/display/zh/Tutorials+and+examples);
+also read the [StrongLoop blog](http://strongloop.com/strongblog/) for great tips and information.

 {% include tip.html content="

 StrongLoop Doc Tips

-Use the left navigation tree to browse and find doc articles; Click {% include image.html file=\"4849751.png\" alt=\"\" %} to expand subjects under a topic.
+Use the left navigation tree to browse and find doc articles;

+Click (+) to expand subjects under a topic.

 Use the search field at upper right to search the documentation.